The following are ten general strategies and tips to improve memory and comprehension in children:

 8. Give much repetition and drill with examples.
 It seems that children with weak language skills need more examples of, and more practice with everything before the underlying principles can be abstracted.

 9. Encourage the use of helping strategies.
-For example:

 b. attention to relevant words or features of the environment being coded